Manic Street Preachers: Everything Must Go to Lifeblood (1996–2006)

 After headlining Glastonbury Festival, T in the Park and V Festival, the band played the Leaving the 20th Century concert at the Millennium Stadium in Cardiff on 31 December 1999, the first concert to be held there, with 57,000 people attending and the final song being broadcast around the world by satellite as part of 2000 Today.
-The concert is available on VHS and DVD.
-Subtitled English lyrics, available as an extra, contain errors when compared to the official lyrics in the band's album booklets and in between some of the tracks there are interview clips where the band discusses their history and the songs.
+The concert was released on VHS and DVD as Leaving the 20th Century.

 In 2000, they released the limited edition single "The Masses Against the Classes".
-Despite receiving little promotion, the single sold 76,000 copies in its first week and reached number one in the UK Singles Chart on 16 January 2000, beating "U Know What's Up" by Donell Jones to the top.
-The catalogue entry for the single was deleted (removed from wholesale supply) on the day of release, but the song nevertheless spent 9 weeks in the UK chart.
+Despite receiving little promotion, the single sold 76,000 copies in its first week and reached number 1 in the UK singles chart on 16 January 2000, beating "U Know What's Up" by Donell Jones to the top.
+The single was deleted on the day of release, but the song nevertheless spent nine weeks in the UK chart.

 In 2001, they became the first popular Western rock band to play in Cuba (at the Karl Marx Theatre) and met with President Fidel Castro.
-Their concert and trip to Cuba was documented and then released as a DVD entitled Louder Than War.
-At this concert, they revealed many tracks from their upcoming sixth album, Know Your Enemy, which was released on 19 March.
-The left-wing political convictions of the Manic Street Preachers are apparent in many of the album's songs, such as "Baby Elián" as they comment on the strained relations between the United States and Cuba as seen in the Elián González affair, a hot topic around the album's release.

-The band also pays tribute to singer and civil rights activist Paul Robeson in the song "Let Robeson Sing", but the song "Ocean Spray", which was a single, was written entirely by James about his mother's battle with cancer.
-The first singles from the album, "So Why So Sad" and "Found That Soul", were both released on the same day.
-The final single "Let Robeson Sing" was released later.
-The Manics also headlined Reading and Leeds Festival.
+Their concert and trip to Cuba was documented and then released on DVD as Louder Than War.
+At this concert, they revealed many tracks from their upcoming sixth album, Know Your Enemy, which was released on 19 March 2001.
+The left-wing political convictions of Manic Street Preachers are apparent in many of the album's songs, such as "Baby Elián" as they comment on the strained relations between the United States and Cuba as seen in the Elián González affair, a hot topic around the album's release.
+The band also pays tribute to singer and civil rights activist Paul Robeson in the song "Let Robeson Sing", which was issued as the album's fourth and final single.
+One non-political song on the album is "Ocean Spray", the album's third single, which was written entirely by Bradfield about his mother's battle with cancer.
+The first two singles from the album, "So Why So Sad" and "Found That Soul", were both released on the same day.
+The Manics headlined the 2001 Reading and Leeds Festival.